AHAdd40451/AHAdd40451/README.md

 <p>
 5 years deep in this software jungle.

-Found trash, found diamonds, broke backends, cooked UIs, crashed infra, fought bugs at 3AM, took heat from managers, fixed mess nobody wanted to touch.
+broke backends, cooked UIs, crashed infra, fought bugs at 3AM, took heat from managers, fixed mess nobody wanted to touch.

 Played with AI before it became everyone’s personality.